sprdk4/Eulers-Eureka-Chess-Engine/README.md

-# Where to find engine code
-all the code that I wrote is found in games/chess/my_code/... and games/chess/ai.cpp, everything else is framework code provided for interfacing with the tournament arena.

 # Chess C++ Client

 This is the root of you AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
 Your AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `games/chess/ai.hpp` and `games/chess/ai.cpp` files for you to make smarter.